NegaMorgan/preview.morganevans.io/README.md

-# morganevans.io
+# preview.morganevans.io

 ## Developing

-morganevans.io is a static web application.
-It uses Gulp as a build tool to compile Sass.
-Gulp also does all the nice things you expect from production-ready code, concatenating and minifying files, prefixing CSS, and optimizing images.
+morganevans.io is a static web page.
+It uses Gulp as a build tool to prepare files, prefix CSS, and optimize images.

 Development dependencies are NPM, Bower, and Gulp.